Free Legal Help and Information > Small Business > Corporate Records > Do you need Corporate Bylaws? Corporate Bylaw Requirements by State

-If you're an owner of a C-Corp or S-Corp, chances are you have to create corporate bylaws.
+If you're incorporating as a C-Corp or S-Corp, chances are you have to create corporate bylaws.
 Most states require you to memorialize your bylaws and, even in the states where there is no such requirement, having bylaws is a great idea.
 After all, corporate bylaws define your business' structure, roles, and specifies how your company will conduct its affairs.

 Creating and following your own bylaws is also a key ingredient of corporate compliance.
 Along with keeping meeting minutes and regularly filing taxes, following your bylaws allows you to create unique rules and keep your business debts and assets separate from your personal ones.